 Sources of nutritional information have many interesting facts.
-Did you know that the African bushman was found to have no vitamin deficiencies and the blood cholesterol level in these hunters is more than half of that of Western man?
-In comparison, our society, with every kind of nutritional supplement and food type available, is often found to be lacking in needed vitamins and minerals.
+Did you know that the Bushman from Africa has been found to have no vitamin deficiencies and blood cholesterol levels over half of Western man?
+In comparison, our society, with every kind of nutritional supplement and food type available is often lacking in needed vitamins and minerals.

-How does this relate to your fitness time?
-Your body needs a proper nutritional diet to maintain the energy for any type of sport or exercise program.
-Two broad nutrient groups, macronutrients and micronutrients apply.
-Macronutrients include the protein, carbohydrates and fat that provide us with the energy to exercise.
-Micronutrients are the vitamins and minerals essential to the maintenance of the body so it will be strong enough to exercise.
-Most of us have extra fat or food energy we would like to get rid of.
-Exercise can help you to achieve a loss, but only if you are able to maintain a vigorous exercise schedule.
-When you are always tired and have a low level of energy and are weak in areas where you should be growing stronger, these are indications that you should take a long, hard look at your daily calorie intake.
+There are two broad nutrient groups important to the exercise student, macro nutrients and micro nutrients.
+Macro nutrients include the protein, carbohydrate and fat that provides the energy to exercise.
+Micro nutrients are the vitamins and minerals essential to the maintenance of the body so it will be strong enough to exercise.
+Exercise can help you achieve a weight loss, but only if you are able to maintain a vigorous exercise schedule.
+Being always tired, with low energy levels, weak in areas where you should be growing stronger, all these are indications that you should take a long hard look at your daily calorie intake.

 Taking your vitamins in pill form is not a substitute for proper nutrition.
-However, supplements are often needed for the elderly, for infants and growing children, nursing mothers, pregnant women and people who are on a restricted or special diet.
-Vitamin deficiency and calorie deficit can also be found in the person who uses more calories in a day than they ingest.
-Your doctor is the best judge of whether you require additional vitamin supplements.
+However, supplements are often needed for the elderly, infants, growing children, nursing mothers, pregnant women and people who are on restricted and special diets.
+Vitamin deficiency and calorie deficit can also be found in the person who uses more calories in a day than can be ingested.
+Your doctor is the best judge whether you require added vitamin supplements.

 Jerry Vance is certified by the American Council on Exercise and teaches fitness at the Carson City Community Center and for the American Lung Association.